sparkflows/writing-new-node/README.md

     Import fire-examples as a Maven project into Eclipse.

-# Running the example workflows on a Spark Cluster
+# Running the workflow on a Spark Cluster

 Use the command below to load example data onto HDFS.
 It is then used by the example Workflows.